junxit/us-congress-bills-117/metadata.md

 - 2021-10-26 — The previous question was ordered on the amendment (A002) pursuant to the rule.
 - 2021-10-26 — The previous question was ordered on the amendment (A003) pursuant to the rule.
 - 2021-10-26 — The previous question was ordered pursuant to the rule.
+- 2021-10-27 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 156.